asktechsupport/help/wiki@help.md

 - [Useful Tools for IT Admins](resources#useful-tools)

 ---
+# Dictionary Home
 ---
 > [!NOTE]
-> Dictionary / list of terms starts here.
+> Dictionaries / lists of terms starts here.
 # Penetration Testing Dictionary

 <p align="left">(<a href="#readme-top">back to top</a>)</p>